timbenniks/timbenniks2020/README.md

 ## How it connects

-I'm using `gridsome-source-graphql-prismic` to connect to the Prismic GraphQL endpoint.
-This however does not create the proper collections in Gridsome.
-Please check [gridsome.server.js](gridsome.server.js) for the fix/hack.
+I'm using [https://github.com/timbenniks/gridsome-source-prismic](https://github.com/timbenniks/gridsome-source-prismic) to connect to the Prismic GraphQL endpoint.
+This is a custom Gridsome source plugin specifically build for this website.
+You cannot use it for you own Gridsome website unless you change it.

 Read this [blogpost](https://timbenniks.nl/writings/a-new-website/) for more info.